 The huge site sprawls along the island’s west coast, from the stadium in the north to the old trading warehouses to the south.
 Standouts include the Sanctuary of Apollo temples and the Terrace of the Lions.
 The remains of private houses surround the semicircular theater, and the site includes several agoras, monuments, sanctuaries and temples.
 You can see finds from the excavations at the site museum, including the original lions from the much-photographed Terrace of the Lions.
 Another must-do is the climb up nearby Mt Kythnos for views over the island, sea and site.

-Whether you catch the ferry to Delos to take in as much of its cultural significance as you can, or go to experience for yourself one of the most evocative heritage sites in Greece, you will not be disappointed.
+Whether you catch the ferry to Delos to take in as much of its cultural significance as you can or go to experience for yourself one of the most evocative heritage sites in Greece, you will not be disappointed.
 The island of Delos truly does have something for everyone visiting Greece.
 Find all of your beach essentials here for your Delos Greece vacation.
 Let’s visit Delos Island Greece!
-You can also visit our Cyclades Travel Guide for information on all the best Cyclades Islands.
+You can also visit our Cyclades Travel Guide or Pinterest for information on all the best Cyclades Islands.

 Delos Weather (When to Visit)

 The best time to visit is Delos is spring and early summer (mid-Apr to mid-June) or autumn (Sept to mid-Oct).
 This way, you’ll avoid the summer high season, with its inflated prices, hordes of tourists and high temperatures (heat waves of 100°F are routine).
 Avoid August, unless you really like scorching heat, crowds, and overbooked planes, ferry boats, and hotels.
 In the autumn, you will enjoy warm days with still-warm waters.
 One drawback: Off-season there are fewer boats and flights to the islands, where some shops, hotels, and restaurants do not open until June and then close in October.

 Best Delos Area (Mykonos) Beaches